isomerpages/moe-queenstownsec/_discover-quest/Principal Message 2026.md

 and learning approaches, leveraging on Educational Technology tools, that stretch students while providing timely support and space for students to Learn – Do – Reflect.
-At the heart of our work to nurture Flourishing Learners is our <a href="https://www.queenstownsec.moe.edu.sg/total-curriculum/" rel="noopener noreferrer nofollow" target="_blank">Total Curriculum</a>, which integrates academic learning, character development and future-ready competencies, so that our students become self-directed, joyful in learning and committed with a positive self-concept based on their unique worth.
+At the heart of our work to nurture Flourishing Learners is our commitment to engaged learning through the <a href="https://www.queenstownsec.moe.edu.sg/total-curriculum/" rel="noopener noreferrer nofollow" target="_blank">Total Curriculum</a>, which integrates academic learning, character development and future-ready competencies, so that our students become self-directed, joyful in learning and committed with a positive self-concept based on their unique worth.